-Jonah Anderson, Partner, is co-head of White & Case's White Collar Crime team in London.
+Jonah Anderson is a partner in White & Case's White Collar Crime team in London.
 He advises on sensitive financial crime issues and helps clients navigate the criminal and regulatory landscape, with a focus on bribery and corruption, fraud, tax evasion and anti-money laundering law and regulation.
-Ranked as a Future Leader in Investigations by Who's Who Legal, Jonah is a subject matter expert frequently quoted in The Times, The Economist and The Financial Times, amongst other publications.
+Ranked in Chambers and Partners and as a Thought Leader in Investigations by Who's Who Legal, Jonah is a subject matter expert frequently quoted in The Times, The Economist and The Financial Times, amongst other publications.
 He speaks at various conferences, lectures, and advises firms inside and outside the regulated sector on investigations, reporting obligations and compliance programmes.
-Jonah has advised corporates and individuals on investigations centred on conduct in the UK, the US, CIS countries, Latin America, Europe, Asia and Africa.
+Jonah has advised corporates and individuals on investigations and prosecutions relating to fraud, corruption and money laundering.
+He has undertaken complex, multijurisdictional internal investigations centred on conduct in the UK, the US, CIS countries, Latin America, Europe, Asia and Africa.

-White & Case LLP 5 Old Broad Street London EC2N 1DW United Kingdom Tel: +44 7960 470455 Email: jonah.anderson@whitecase.com URL: www.whitecase.com
+White & Case LLP 5 Old Broad Street London EC2N 1DW United Kingdom Tel: +44 20 7532 2293 Email: jonah.anderson@whitecase.com LinkedIn: www.linkedin.com/in/jonah-anderson-39640556